s4lt3d/AssetBundleManagerForUnity/readme.md

 This demo project demonstrates an asset loading system which has the following features.

 * Enables designers to drag/drop a prefab from the project view into the spawner component to instantiate a GameObject at runtime.
-* Designers can move, rename prefabs or modify asset bundles without impacting functionality.
+* Designers can move, rename prefabs, or modify asset bundles without impacting functionality.
 * Custom Inspector alerts designers of misconfigured prefabs and provides automatic fixes.
 * Incorporates a asset bundle manager to oversee the loading and unloading of asset bundles.
 * Offers future flexibilty to change the methods of asset bundle loading (local, remote, simulated)